Why should some dogs be screened for glaucoma?

 - In some cases, it may be necessary to give the dog a mild sedative to ensure that it remains calm during the examination.

-2. Placement of Gonioscope lens
+2. Placement of gonioscope lens

 A special convex contact lens is carefully placed on the dog's cornea.
 This lens allows the veterinarian to look down into the chamber angle between the cornea and the iris.